 Need to create a meaningful project that is perfect for holidays, celebrations, centerpieces and more?
 These Picture Frame Luminaries are your answer!
-A wonderful handmade gift, keepsake or even decorations for receptions or showers!
+A wonderful handmade gift, keepsake or decorations for receptions or showers!
 Highly personal and highly customizable!
 With the majority of supplies from the dollar store, they are inexpensive as well!

-They work wonderfully for events like showers, receptions and graduations!
+They work wonderfully for events like wedding or baby showers, receptions, and graduations!
 Really…any time of the year!
-I am pretty sure I will find a place for this up year round! :) Last year I shared my wine bottle luminaries…I tend to like things that light up during the holidays!!!
+I am pretty sure I will find a place for this year-round! :) Last year I shared my wine bottle luminaries…I tend to like things that light up during the holidays!!!

-Supplies Needed for Picture Frame Luminaries:
+Supplies for Picture Frame Luminaries:

-- (4) 5 x 7 frames (I found mine at my local Dollar Tree)
+- 4) 5 x 7 frames (I found mine at my local Dollar Tree)

-- Gorilla Glue or other strong adhesive (NOT HOT GLUE!)
+- Gorilla Glue or super glue

-- 2 sheets of 8.5 x 11 Vellum
+- 2 sheets of 8.5 x 11 Vellum ( solid or patterned )

 - Family photos

-- Tea Light Candles
+- Tea Light Candles or LED Candles

 I started off by finding four photos that I wanted to feature on my centerpiece.
-I took some photos of my boys in August and so I used one of Michael, one of Ryan, one of both of the boys and then I had to dig back to the really, really archives and dig out a photo of Fred and I …FROM OUR WEDDING…(in 2008) because apparently that is the LAST time we took a decent photo together (read: that is the last time I was not BEHIND The camera taking the pictures!).
+I took some photos of my boys in August and so I used one of Michael, one of Ryan, one of both of the boys and then I had to dig back to the really, really archives and dig out a photo of Fred and I …FROM OUR WEDDING…(in 2008) because apparently, that is the LAST time we took a decent photo together (read: that is the last time I was not BEHIND The camera taking the pictures!).

 It looks like wax paper (opaqueness) but not waxy!
 It’s awesome.
-Find some that is pure vellum, not a print.
-I thought “Hey what will this faint vine print going to do to my photos…probably nothing”…WRONG!
+The only vellum I could find had a print through it.
+I thought “Hey what will this faint vine print do to my photos…probably nothing”…WRONG!
 It shows through! (as you can see the vine pattern in the photo above) So I linked to both solid and patterned vellums above.
 Your choice.
 I was happy with the surprise after I made it!

-I then printed my photos on my home printer directly onto my vellum…and then I trimmed them down to size.
+I printed my photos on my home printer directly onto my vellum…and then I trimmed them down to size.

 Once in your frames, glue them together into a cube.
 NOTE: Gorilla glue (which is what I used) expands when it dries…so be sure to apply a thin line and towards the inner side of the joint.